background image

 Act.

-Individuals who believe their Personal Information under the custody and control of
+Individuals who believe their Personal Information under the custody or control of the

-the University contains an error or an omission may request a correction to their
+University contains an error or an omission may request a correction to their Personal

-Personal Information in accordance with the Procedure for Reviewing Personal
+Information in accordance with the Procedure for Reviewing Personal Information

 USE OF VIDEO SURVEILLANCE

 Services.
-The Manager, Security Services, will act as the designated senior official
+The Director of Security Services, or their designate, will act as the Senior

-responsible for the oversight and management of the video surveillance system.
+Leader responsible for the oversight and management of the Video Surveillance

-The use or disclosure of Information captured using video surveillance will adhere to
+The use or disclosure of Information captured using Video Surveillance will adhere

-all requirements within this Policy, the FOIP Act and in accordance with the
+to all requirements within this Policy, the MRU Access to Information Policy, the

 D.